Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

     * `pre_execution_command` is a command that is run only on the master node of this multi-instance task prior to the application command.
 This command must not block and must exit successfully for the multi-instance task to proceed.
-This command can be used to populate environement variables required to run the application command.
+This command can be used to populate environment variables required to run the application command.
 This is optional and may be null.
-For Docker containers, usually this property will be unspecified.
     * (required if using MPI) `mpi` contains the following members:
         * (required) `runtime` is the runtime that should be used.
 Valid values are `intelmpi` and `openmpi`.